Semnodime/kissanime-linkcrawler/README.md

 Dump a list of all available streaming sources of a series from [kissanime](http://kissanime.ru) into a file for later download.

 # Development notice
 Because the admins have noticed my sucessful circumvention of their captcha system they have adopted by randomly rotating and additionally tagging images with numbers.
-So simply hashing an image to identify it is no longer enough and I have to rewrite the captcha solver. **Therefore the captcha auto solver is currently not working and I will quickly add a option to manually solve the captchas untill I have adopted the auto captcha solver.**
+So simply hashing an image to identify it is no longer enough and I have to rewrite the captcha solver. **Therefore the captcha auto solver is currently not working and I will quickly add an option to manually solve the captchas untill I have adopted the auto captcha solver.**

 # Python Version
 This program is requiring `python3.3` or later!